> Sustainability > Sustainable Governance > Climate Change Response

 Implement resource sorting and recycling, promote water and electricity conservation.

-In 2023, Kejung Plant applied for energy conservation subsidies from the Energy Bureau of the Ministry of Economic Affairs, were qualified, and completed the improvements by January 2023.
-The overall electricity-saving measures of the Ren'ai Plant and Kejung Plant saves about 868,000 kWh per year.
+In 2024, the overall electricity-saving measures of the Ren’ai Plant and Kejung Plant saves about 613,800 kWh per year.

 The Kejung Plant utilized the roof space to build a 223.65 kW solar energy system and currently wholesales the electricity to Taipower, which can increase the Company's income by approximately $1.6 million per year.